How does a smart cash pawn shops work?

 People often need to borrow small amounts of money that other lenders are not willing to provide.
 Best Collateral lends money on items of value ranging from gold and diamond jewelry to musical instruments.
-Typically, loans are small, averaging between $100 and $1000.
-They can be high as several thousand dollars, depending on the value of the collateral.
+Typically, loans are small, averaging between $100 and $5000.
+They can be high as tens thousands dollars, depending on the value of the collateral.
 The contracted loan period is 30 days in Florida, with a 30 day grace period, and can be renewed or redeemed at any time.
 All fees are regulated by the state.

 Quick and easy way to borrow money without a credit check or hassle.
 Loans are based on the value of your collateral, not your credit rating or pay schedule.
 Loan have a term length of 30 days/one month, plus a 30-day/one month grace period.
 If you cannot pay back your Loan in full, including any applicable grace period, we offer extensions/renewals (where permitted by state law) to give you extra time.
 You may also choose to surrender your collateral as payment in full.

 02 What is an extension?

 If you are unable to pay back your loan in full on its due date, you may be able to get an extension on your loan, if permitted by state law.
 With an extension, you will be required to pay a portion of the interest owed, then you may extend the length of your loan for 30 days

 03 How do you determine the price of gold?